gatwirival/gatwirival/README.md

 - 🌱 I’m currently learning **DSA**

-- 👯 I’m looking to collaborate on **React.js or MERN Based Projects**
+- 👯 I’m looking to collaborate on **React.js or kotlin Based Projects**

 - 🤝 I’m looking for help with **DSA**